AzureCAT-GSI/OSS/README.md

 ##Session Objectives
 * Understand how Azure approaches Open-Source innovaion in the cloud
-* Get familiar with major Open-Source products/technologies supported on Azure - Linux, Java, Cloud-Foundry etc.
+* Get familiar with major Open-Source products/technologies supported on Azure including Linux, Java, Cloud-Foundry
-* Sneak peak into related sessions covering Open-Source during the workshop
+* Sneak peak into related sessions, covering Open-Source, during the workshop

 ##Session Pre-requisites
 * An Azure Subscription

 ##Products and Technologies covered